rrumale/machine-learning-live-labs/oml-services-v2/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

   We can now use REST APIs to query the model, model scoring and scoring for specific data.

-## Task 4: Verify the classification prediction
+## Task 4: Score data against the model using SQL

   * Return to the OML Notebooks Scratchpad we created earlier.
 Click on the menu and chose Notebooks.
   ![Classification Prediction](images/automl-screenshot-21.jpg)